 - Feed mangoes, bananas and potted citrus with liquid fertiliser.
-Eco Vital is excellent.
 Do monthly until March.

 - Tie down climbing roses horizontally to encourage more lateral growth and flowers.
 Use velcro, pantyhose or Ezy Ties to avoid ring barking.
 Check under ties for pests.

-- Remove agapanthus flowers immediately before they fade to prevent seeding.
+- Remove agapanthus flowers and any other potentially invasive perennials immediately before they fade to prevent seeding.

 - Check citrus for scale, use Eco oil.
 Again, avoid spraying when over 28C.

-- Buy a market umbrella or install a shadesail if your alfresco area is too hot.
+- Buy a market umbrella or shade sail if your alfresco area is too hot.

 - Gently summer prune stone fruit and apples/pears instead of doing so in winter.